baobabsoluciones/hackathonbaobab2020/README.md

 These are the steps to add a solver and make it compatible with the command line and the python functions:

 1. Add a file inside the `solvers` directory with a subclass of `core.experiment.Experiment` that implements, at least, the `solve()` method *with the same argument names*.
 1. Your `solve` method needs to return an integer with the status of the solving process.
-Current options are `{4: "Optimal", 2: "Feasible", 3: "Infeasible", 0: "Unknown"}`.
+Current values are `{4: "Optimal", 2: "Feasible", 3: "Infeasible", 0: "Unknown"}`.
 1. Your `solve` method also needs to store the best solution found in `self.solution`.
 It needs to be an instance of the `Solution` object.
 1. Edit the `solvers/__init__.py` to import your solver and edit the `solvers` dictionary by giving your solver a name.
 1. If the `requirements.txt` file is missing some package you need for your solver, add it at the bottom of the list.